Hemlington: Education and religion

 The four churches in and around Hemlington are St Timothy's Church of England, Providence Baptist Church, All Nations Church which is an Assemblies of God church, and the Middlesbrough St Mary's RC Cathedral in Coulby Newham.
 Each provide services and local community groups.

 Hemlington has three primary schools: Viewley Hill Primary School, Hemlington Hall Primary School and St. Gerard's RC Primary School.

+Demographics

 Transport and geography

 The main transport from Hemlington is a public bus service operated by Stagecoach.
 The nearest railway station is 3 mi away in Nunthorpe.

 Coulby Newham lies of the east of suburb and the village Stainton west with Stainton and Thornton parish and ward south and west of Hemlington.